Category Archives: PRP

 • Dr. John Cole who I mentioned earlier is also among the most experienced American physicians when it comes to using PRP for hair growth.
 Dr. Cole also uses CRP.
 On his site, he has a very interesting article titled “Dr. Cole discusses differences in PRP.”
 He notes that most PRP kits in use today lack when it comes to ultimate platelet concentrations and platelet yields.
 In his opinion, the best benefit for hair growth comes at platelet-rich plasma concentration levels of 1 million platelets per milliliter.

 • Dr. Cole uses a Hemoccult machine that uses light to differentiate cells and quantify them accurately.
-One interesting thing that Dr. Cole told me was that “What I can tell you for sure on PRP is that you want a reddish PRP.
+One interesting thing that Dr. Cole told me was that “What I can tell you for sure on platelet-rich plasma is that you want a reddish PRP.
 Not a yellow PRP.
 The best and youngest platelets are on the surface of the red cells.
 Hence, you want a little flash of red in the final spin to capture those platelets.”

 • Dr. Joseph Yaker shared with me an interesting series of slides he made for a presentation on the need to standardize PRP dosing.
 Since 2018, he has been using the TruDose™ system at his practice for platelet-rich plasma dosing accuracy.
 Dr. Yaker offers his own version of platelet-rich plasma called Precision PRP™️.